Fox News Exclusive: Trump says Mueller made a ‘fool’ of himself

 Barr, in testimony before the Senate, had said Mueller repeatedly told his team "that he emphatically was not saying that but for the OLC opinion, he would have found obstruction."
 Barr, upon receipt of the Russia report in late March, also had released a four-page summary saying Mueller did not reach a conclusion on whether the president committed an obstruction of justice offense -- though Barr determined the evidence did not support such a charge.

 The confusion resulted in a rare joint statement the night of Mueller's public appearance.
-In an attempt to clarify and put both offices on the same page.
-Justice Department spokeswoman Kerri Kupec and spokesman for the special counsel Peter Carr put out a statement saying:
+In an attempt to clarify and put both offices on the same page, Justice Department spokeswoman Kerri Kupec and spokesman for the special counsel Peter Carr put out a statement saying:

 “The Attorney General has previously stated that the Special Counsel repeatedly affirmed that he was not saying that, but for the [Office of Legal Counsel] opinion, he would have found the President obstructed justice ...